shamicker/100DaysOfCode/README.md

 - **encourage at least two other people in the challenge on Twitter every day!
 Pay it forward!**
 - commit to the [current log](log-code-R1.md) (R1 stands for Round 1) daily.
 - submit a Pull Request to add to the repo if I find a great, helpful resource that would benefit others.

-### Similarly, for Focus I will:
-- commit to better focus in multiple ways:
-    - eating more greens, all-round healthier
-    - drink plenty of water
-    - exercise (cardio and strength) and/or meditate daily
-    - get outdoors/ fresh air
-    - socialize at least once a week
-- log my progress [here](log-focus-R1.md) (and possibly tweet about it via #100daysOfHealth)

 ## Want to join or change your habits?